Formats of large group conferences

 Real Time Strategy Conference(RTSC after Sylvia James and Paul D. Tochinsky)

-An RTSC conference picks up on an already formulated vision of the future of the management or is used when a reorientation of the group has become inevitable.
-The executives are ready to engage in an intensive organizational development process that involves everyone involved.
-All employees are informed about the vision or the reorientation in an open and comprehensive manner and invited to actively participate.
+An RTSC conference picks up on an already formulated vision for the future by the management or is used when a reorientation of the group has become inevitable.
+The executives are ready to engage in an intensive organizational development process that involves all relevant people.
+The vision or the reorientation is shared with all employees in an open and comprehensive manner and everyone is invited to actively participate.
 The strategy conference offers the opportunity to work together with more than 1,000 people to develop measures that lead to the achievement of the new corporate goal.

 Participants interact with the leadership team or the group that made the proposal for future strategic direction or change in an effective, goal-oriented exchange of views.
 Together, the proposals and topics are analyzed and the new strategies are revised and formulated if necessary.